Lenten Activity #22 is called Looking for Clues and is an opportunity for catechists to help children become more familiar with the Passion story.

 - Invite each of them to describe their picture(s) and to see if they have some idea of how it fits into the Passion story.

-- Next, invite volunteers to read aloud the Passion according to Mark (this will be read on Palm Sunday of this year, April 5, 2009) – Mark 14:1-15:47.
+- Next, invite volunteers to read aloud the Passion according to Mark 14:1—15:47.

-- Tell the young people to call out “STOP!” whenever one of their clues is mentioned in the Passion story.
+- Tell the young people to call out “Stop!” whenever one of their clues is mentioned in the Passion story.